By: Stephanie Kirby

 As you make these changes, your family might seem like it's falling apart.
 You might find the relationship isn't healthy for you and leave.
 Or, you might stay but change the way you behave, prompting changes that can cause greater conflict in the family until you reach a better equilibrium.
 Either way, the support of a counselor can make a significant impact on how successful you are at ending your reliance on codependent relationships.

-Counselors are available at BetterHelp.com to help you with co-dependency, the issues surrounding it, or other mental health challenges you might face.
-It may be hard for you to ask for help, but it's the best way to work toward having the relationships and the life you most want.
+Counselors are available at BetterHelp.com to help you with codependency, the issues surrounding it, or other mental health challenges you might face.
+It may be hard for you to ask for help, but it's the best way to work toward having the relationships and the life you want most.
+A session with a licensed and trained therapist can open doors to options for healing and growth.
+An academic examination published in the International Journal of Mental Health and Addiction in 2020 found that tools such as group therapy, individual therapy, and family therapy were effective in introducing strategies for growth, self-discovery, and healing.
+Participants noted that they preferred these types of therapy because they empowered the participants to seek further treatment from professionals.